 - The hashing produces different results in different blockchains.
 For instance, hashing through the RIPEMD-160 algorithm is the reason P2PKH addresses have a “1” at the start and four checksum bytes at the end.
 The four checksum bytes result from the hashing of the result twice using the SHA256 algorithm and taking the first four bytes.

 - The checksum helps to prevent users from typos when sending money in crypto.
 For instance, when a user intending to send crypto pastes the address into the address entry, the system should do the checking.
 It checks the prefix and calculates the checksum and confirms that it matches that of the address pasted into the entry.
-If they do not match, the system rejects the address pasted and it becomes impossible to send funds to a wrong address when a typo is made.
+If they do not match, the system rejects the address pasted and it becomes impossible to send funds to the wrong address when a typo is made.

 - While Bitcoin wallets may support P2PKH addresses, other blockchain wallets use some other types of addresses to allow other flexible payment methods to verify transactions sent via a generated private key in these blockchain networks.